wpsadi/Backend-Server-v1/Docs.md

 To keep the server awake, use cron job

-`Forms will only be displayed if `
+`Forms will only be redirected if  iframe is unavailable`

 The code for cloudinary only supports Images Upload for now